pivotal/docs-tap/app-live-view/install.hbs.md

 - For the `full` profile, Application Live View installs the Application Live View back-end package, Application Live View connector package, and Application Live View Conventions package.

->**Note** Use the instructions on this page if you do not want to use a profile to install packages.
-For more information about profiles, see [Components and installation profiles](../about-package-profiles.md).
+>**Note** Follow the steps in this topic if you do not want to use a profile to install PACKAGE-NAME.
+For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.hbs.md).

 ## <a id='prereqs'></a>Prerequisites